When to visit the vet?

 Outlook on current research

 Long-term studies on the efficacy and safety of new treatment approaches are ongoing, and initialInitial means beginning or at the start.
 In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process. results are promising.
 The use of personalized therapies based on a dog’s specific genetic and physiological characteristics is seen as a potential breakthrough in the treatment of KCS.
-These individualized approaches could improve the effectiveness of treatment and minimize side effects.
+These individualized approaches could improve treatment effectiveness and minimize side effects.